trailofbits/sinter/README.md

 * Does not support legacy macOS (does not support 10.14 or older)
 * No legacy codebase, no third-party library dependencies
 * No components built with memory-unsafe programming languages
 * Not an anti-malware or anti-virus.
 No signatures database.
-Blocks only what you tell it to block using rules.
+Blocks only what you tell it to block, using rules.

 ## Quick Start: Configure and Run Sinter